wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 #### Add the Database Rules

-The Firebase Realtime Database Security Rules determine who can access your database, the indexes, and how your data is structured.
+The Firebase Realtime Database Rules determine who can access your database, how your indexes are built, and how your data is structured.

-* From the Firebase console on the Realtime database view, you can see "Rules", click on that tab.
+-   From the Firebase console on the Realtime database view, you can see "Rules", click on that tab.
 You'll be taken to a screen that will allow you to edit your rules
-* Copy and paste the rules from the below code snippet to your console in order to have your rules indexed on the date in addition to the read and write dates that will be accepted
+-   Copy and paste the rules from the below code snippet to your console in order to set the `myAppointments` collection to be indexed by the `date` field.
-* Click on Publish
+-   Click on `Publish`

 ```JSON
 {